pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 - Movement supports `route` (default) or `random` with a list of rooms.
 Optional `timing <schedule_id>` selects an engine-defined timing, `active true|false` toggles whether the routine starts running immediately, and `loop true|false` controls whether a route loops or stops at the final room.
 - Dialogue blocks associate one or more lines with a state key.
 Use `dialogue custom panic { … }` for custom states; internally the compiler prefixes the key with `custom:` to match engine expectations.

+For movement and dialogue patching examples, see the [NPCs DSL Guide](./npcs_dsl_guide.md).

 ---

 ## Spinners

-Spinners are ambient random text selectors.
-Each spinner contains one or more wedges, each with text and an optional width (weight).
+Spinners are random text selectors.
+They are used by the engine to vary common messages (like command not found) to keep things fresh.
+There are defaults for each of those spinners, but they can be overridden by content creators simply by including a spinner with one of the core spinner identifiers.
+They can also be used to create ambient effects, status effects, bits of randomized dialogue, etc. Each spinner contains one or more wedges, each with text and an optional width (weight).
+Widths default to 1, so all wedges are equally likely to be selected if they are omitted (which is usually the desired behavior.)

 ```amble
 spinner ambientLobby {